tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 </ul>
 <p>I need to shout out loud: <strong>Be careful with OpenSCAD!</strong> The easier it is for us to write, the easier it is for shits to happen.
 I mistyped something before exporting my design to DXF, and look how ridiculous things became:</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/test-2.jpg" class="img-fluid w-100"/>
 <p>However, I quickly realized from this failed test that the cardboard had not been completely cut through, and I had to use a knife to get the pieces out.
 However, the last time we set the power to 45 in the group test, the cardboard was burned.
-I also didn't want the kerf to get bigger, so instead of increasing power, I reduced the speed to <strong>0.8.</strong> Since I utilized the leftovers at the lab instead of cutting another whole new 600x300mm piece, I had to measure the cuttable area and nested the pieces accordingly.
-And this time I had 2 pieces perfectly joined together!</p>
+I also didn't want the kerf to get bigger, so instead of increasing power, I reduced the speed to <strong>0.8.</strong></p>
+<p>For this second cut, I utilized the leftovers at the lab instead of cutting another whole new 600x300mm piece.
+That's why I had to measure the cuttable area and nested the pieces accordingly.
+Finally, I had 2 pieces perfectly joined together!</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/kit-0.jpg" class="img-fluid w-100"/>
 <p></p>
 <h6>Final Result</h6>